demisto/content/Packs/TeamViewer/Integrations/TeamViewerEventCollector/README.md

 TeamViewer event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version 15.40 of TeamViewer Event Collector
+This integration was integrated and tested with version 15.40 of TeamViewer.
+User access token scope: Event logging - Allow requesting all event logs.
+A Tensor license is required.

+TeamViewer event collector collects the following event types:
+* AuditEvents
+* CompanyAdministration
+* GroupManagement
+* UserProfile
+* Session
+* CustomModules
+* Policy

 ## Configure TeamViewer Event Collector on Cortex XSIAM